-The great thing about Reviews is that it does not follow this pricing model.
-In fact, this is one of the few review syndication sites that offer a month by month pricing model.
+The great thing about Reviews.io is that it does not follow this pricing model.
+In fact, it is one of the few review syndication sites that offer a month by month pricing model.
 What this means is that you can easily and quickly get seller and product ratings without having to be tied to a long contract.

 If you are looking for an alternative for both Yotpo and Reviews, then you wont go wrong with Shopper Approved.
-This is a company to which we have referred many of our readers and, you know what, most have been satisfied with the kind of service that they have received.
+This is a company to which we have referred many of our readers and most have been satisfied with the kind of service that they have received.

 Shopper Approved pricing

-The great thing about Shopper Approved is that it comes with a great pricing structure.
+The great thing about Shopper Approved is that it is one of the cheapest when it comes to online reviews.
 Okay, it does have the setback of tying you down to a whole year’s contract, but other than that, the company offers a wide range of features and ensures that those sought after stars appear in your Google Product Listing Ads and in Google AdWords.

 So, how much does Shopper Approved Cost?
-Well, the company’s listed plans begin at $199 per month, which gives you up to 2000 accumulated ratings and reviews.
-Note, however, that if you are interested in this company, you can get a HUGE discount by signing up using our affiliate link.
-Click on the Planet Marketing link now and you will get an entry level plan that costs only $79 per month.
+Well, the company no longer displays pricing information, but you can get a HUGE discount by signing up using our affiliate link.
+Click on the Planet Marketing button now and you will get the Shopper Approved discount.

-As if that is not enough, you also get two months totally free of charge should you decide to use our link to sign up with Shopper Approved.
+As if that is not enough, you also get two months totally free of charge should you use our link to sign up with Shopper Approved.